emilylaih/Honeypot-Assignment/README.md

 ### MHN-Admin Deployment (Required)

 **Summary:** How did you deploy it?
 Did you use GCP, AWS, Azure, Vagrant, VirtualBox, etc.?
+I use Google Cloud Platform to deploy it.

 <img src="mhn-admin.gif">